 Common water extraction tools include:

-Truck-mounted vacuum – These powerful hydro-vacuum systems can remove very high volumes of water quickly.
-Mounted on a truck for mobility, the machines contain a large storage tank and can generate vacuum pressure strong enough to suck 50 gallons of water per minute or more.
+These powerful hydro-vacuum systems can remove very high volumes of water quickly.
+Mounted on a truck for mobility, the machines contain a large storage tank and can generate a vacuum pressure strong enough to suck 50 gallons of water per minute or more.
 The high capacity makes truck-mounted vacuums ideal for large losses involving massive flooding.

 These portable units allow technicians access to tight spaces where the truck won’t fit.
 The vacuum power can be adjusted based on the surface being extracted from.
 Portables provide more flexibility for varied conditions.